tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/certificates-and-policies.md

  #### D509 props

  Some of these fields are required on create as specified.
 On import the values are parsed from imported x509 certificate.
+CA is an abbreviation for certificate authority.

 |Element Name|Type|Description|
 |------------------|----------|-----------------|